tdwg/website/content/pages/about/executive/responsibilities/index.md

 # Roles and Responsibilities of Executive Committee Members

-The offices and responsibilities of each office holder are set forth in the TDWG Constitution.
-The relevant text from the Constitution is presented below in italics.
-Other responsibilities delegated to the office holder by agreement with the Executive Committee are elaborted under each role.
+The offices and responsibilities of each office holder are set forth in the [TDWG Constitution](/about/constitution/).
+The relevant text from that document is presented below in italics.
+Other significant responsibilities accepted and performed to the office holder in current practice are elaborted under each role.

 ## Chair